RNN based Incremental Online Spoken Language Understanding: Introduction

 Typical gaps between human-human dyadic turns are of the order of 200 ms \cite{levinson2016turn, stivers2009universals,levinson2015timing, heldner2010pauses}.
 In contrast, most ASRs rely on Inter Pausal Units (IPU) that are upwards of 500 ms to reliably detect the ``end of utterance".
 During interactions, this latency is often perceived as computational delay due to speech recognition, whereas in reality this delay can be avoided by use of incremental processing architectures.

-Previous works such as \cite{fink1998incremental,selfridge2011stability,kiss2018incremental} have investigated the stability of results when using incremental hypotheses from a speech recognition system.
-While these incremental hypotheses, often referred to as partials, can be generated with low latency, their semantic stability for downstream NLU tasks remains challenging.
-Earlier attempts to alleviate this issue has tried to use a trained confidence score \cite{devault2009can, devault2011incremental, traum2012incremental} to assess stability of the prediction.
-Some researchers have also relied instead on auxilliary methods to predict turn-taking behavior in an agent \cite{khouzaimi2015turn, skantze2017towards, roddy2018investigating, masumura2017online}.
+Previous works \cite{fink1998incremental,selfridge2011stability,kiss2018incremental} have investigated the stability of results when using incremental hypotheses (partials) from a speech recognition system.
+While these partials can be generated with low latency, their semantic stability for downstream NLU tasks remains challenging.
+Earlier attempts to alleviate this issue have used confidence score \cite{devault2009can, devault2011incremental, traum2012incremental} to assess stability of predictions.
+Some works have relied instead on auxiliary methods to predict turn-taking behavior in an agent \cite{khouzaimi2015turn, skantze2017towards, roddy2018investigating, masumura2017online}.